api3dao/promise-utils/README.md

 1. Have them in a same try catch block - but then it's difficult to differentiate between what error has been thrown.
    Also this usually leads to a lot of code inside a try block and the catch clause acts more like "catch anything".
-2. Use nested try catch blocks - but this hurts readability and forces you into [callback hell pattern](http://callbackhell.com/).
+2. Use nested try catch blocks - but this hurts readability and forces you into the [callback hell pattern](http://callbackhell.com/).

 ### Consistent throwing of an `Error` instance

-Javascript supports throwing any expression, not just `Error` instances.
-This is also a reason why Typescript infers the error as `unknown` or `any` (see:
+JavaScript supports throwing any expression, not just `Error` instances.
+This is also a reason why TypeScript infers the error as `unknown` or `any` (see:
 [useUnknownInCatchVariables](https://www.typescriptlang.org/tsconfig#useUnknownInCatchVariables)).